Professor of Cultural and Creative Industries

 Paul is a founding member of the Editorial Collective for the journal Media Industries.
 He also serves on the editorial boards of Celebrity Studies and Transnational Cinemas.

-He is the founder and co-chair of the Media Industries Scholarly Interest Group in the Society for Cinema and Media Studies, and founder and co-ordinator for the Screen Industries Work Group in the European Network for Cinema and Media Studies.
+He is the founder and former co-chair of the Media Industries Scholarly Interest Group in the Society for Cinema and Media Studies, and founder and co-ordinator for the Screen Industries Work Group in the European Network for Cinema and Media Studies.

 Major publications include: